VibhuSharma19/RRR_Manipulator/README.md

 * __MoveIt__
 * __Ngrok__ and __Amazon Alexa__

-[Ngrok](https://ngrok.com/download) is used for connecting to Alexa and its a free tool.
+[Ngrok](https://ngrok.com/download) is a free tool that is used for cloud gateway for many cloud-based services and uses.
 [Amazon Alexa](https://developer.amazon.com/en-US/alexa/alexa-skills-kit) can be assecced by creating an accunt in Amazon and refer to the tutorials.

 ### Installation and Build